 - What are they?
-Otherwise known as frequent flyer credit cards, air miles credit cards help you earn frequent flyer points on everyday purchases, either directly or by transferring card reward points to your chosen airline loyalty program.
+Otherwise known as frequent flyer credit cards, travel rewards credit cards help you earn points or miles on everyday purchases, which can then be used for a variety of different rewards including travel and merchandise.

-- Who should consider air miles cards?
-Anyone who wants to maximize their frequent flyer points to enjoy free flights and other benefits.
+- Who should consider travel rewards cards?
+Anyone who wants to maximize their points or miles to enjoy free flights, hotels and other benefits.

-How can I find the best air miles credit card?
+How can I find the best travel rewards credit card?

 Here are the key points to keep in mind so you can find a frequent flyer credit card that works for you:

 - Compare the earn rate.
-The earn rate is the number of points you earn per $1 spent.
-Also, check whether there’s a cap on how many points you can earn each month or each year.
+The earn rate is the number of points or miles you earn per $1 spent.
+Also, check whether there’s a cap on how many points or miles you can earn each month or each year.